I’ve loved being outdoors all my life.

 I have had lifelong interests in lots of things.
 I simply find the world to be a fascinating place and have enjoyed learning about how it all works.
 As a kid growing up in the countryside I spent lots of time outside with great freedom – to which I attribute my deep love of wild places.

 My interest in photography grew spontaneously.
 It intrigued me, and having a camera in my hand felt great right from the first.
-It evolved into a passion for conveying not just these sights but also the emotions triggered by such places as mountains, rivers and forests.
+It evolved into a passion for conveying not just sights but also the emotions triggered by such places as mountains, rivers and forests.
 This encouraged me to actively seek out experiences and places where the human connection to nature can be felt most keenly.

 Writing has become an equally important partner to my photography.
 I combine these mediums in an attempt to convey something which I find beautiful but almost inexpressible – the individual’s experience of being in the living world.
 I find it intriguing how a few choice images or words are able to awaken connections between people and places.

 My work has enjoyed some successes including appearing in several national magazines and newspapers, photography competitions and charitable publications.
 Several larger pieces have been displayed at exhibitions and in local businesses, and used by local artists who also find inspiration in our landscape.

 Besides artistic pursuits I am also a qualified wilderness guide and outdoor instructor in several sports.
 I have led people on trips throughout Scotland, sharing our beautiful landscapes with people from all walks of life.

-If you are interested in featuring or using any of my work please get in touch through the contact page of the site.
+If you are interested in featuring or using any of my work please get in touch through the contact form above, or via the Contact page.